yegor256/blog/_posts/2014/oct/2014-10-21-incremental-billing.md

 [statistics]({% pst 2014/apr/2014-04-11-cost-of-loc %})
 tell us that most of that time will be wasted.

-No matter how good or bad the code written during that month&mdash;you still have to pay the bill.
+No matter how good or bad the code written during that month---you still have to pay the bill.
 How many more invoices you will get until the product is done?
 Nobody knows.

-In the end&mdash;you lose.
+In the end---you lose.

 ## Fixed Price

 {% figure /images/2014/10/fixed-price-contract.svg 500 %}

-In Fixed Price you will feel secure at the beginning&mdash;"the statement of work specifies everything and the price is fixed, how can I lose?"
+In Fixed Price you will feel secure at the beginning---"the statement of work specifies everything and the price is fixed, how can I lose?"
 According to the statistics above, however, programmers are much smarter than their [clients]({% pst 2015/jan/2015-01-26-happy-boss-false-objective %}).